-This week has been so surreal as I watched the world come to a screeching halt in order to control this virus as my UMass Boston colleagues raced to get ready during our spring break to put their material online.
+This week has been so surreal as I watched the world come to a screeching halt in order to control this virus, my UMass Boston colleagues raced to get ready during our spring break to put their material online.

-Then I was thinking what advice can I give people I can’t talk to via zoom, skype, and facetime?
+Then I was thinking what advice can I give people I can talk to via zoom, skype, what’s app.
 So here are my suggestions:

 For starters, educators that are new to online teaching, please know that there is no way you can upload all of your material for the rest of the semester or year online within one week.
 At least not the correct way.
 The reason I say this is because uploading the material you were supposed to use on campus or in a classroom will not necessarily be the best way to teach online.
 Teaching online is a whole different animal and it is taught very differently.
 A lot of planning and thought goes into designing an online course and one week is not enough time to do everything.